Solar power: turning up the heat

 The concentrated solar thermal energy plant in Kimberlina (Bakersfield, California), is the first plant to be linked to the Californian network for 20 years.
 It depends on CLFR technology (Compact Linear Fresnel Reflection) that uses mirrors to concentrate the sun's rays and to produce steam.

-AREVA CSP installations can also provide solar steam for a variety of industrial processes.
+AREVA’s CSP installations can also produce solar steam for a variety of industrial applications.

 Did you know?

-In terms of land usage per MWe of capacity, CLFR is the most land-efficient solar technology.
+In terms of land use per MWe of capacity, CLFR is the most land-efficient solar technology.

-Building upon its scalable, modular and proven CLFR technology, AREVA’s storage product will complement its cost-effective and fully dispatchable suite of direct steam CLFR solutions, including solar/natural gas hybrid plants and solar augmentation of existing fossil-fueled plants.
+Building on its scalable, modular and proven CLFR technology, AREVA’s storage system complements its cost-effective and fully dispatchable suite of direct-steam CLFR solutions, including solar/natural gas hybrid plants and solar augmentation of existing fossil fuel plants.

-Our evolutionary CSP storage solution combines AREVA’s advanced CLFR design with Sandia Labs’ proven and simple molten salt storage system - further diversifying our low-cost dispatchability solutions to better meet our customers’ unique energy requirements.
+The group’s evolutionary CSP storage solution combines AREVA’s advanced CLFR design with Sandia Labs’ proven and simple molten salt storage system, further diversifying its low-cost dispatchability solutions to better meet the unique energy requirements of each customer.

-This will be the first CSP integration with the Molten Salt Test Loop System, which is part of the DOE’s National Solar Thermal Test Facility, operated by Sandia Labs in Albuquerque, New Mexico.
+This is the first instance of CSP integration with the molten salt test loop system, which is part of the DOE’s National Solar Thermal Test Facility operated by Sandia Labs in Albuquerque, New Mexico.

-A complementary longer-term R&D path for CSP Thermal Energy Storage is also explored by AREVA with French research partners: CEA (Atomic Energy and Alternative Energies Commission), HAMON D'HONDT company, and three CNRS (National Centre for Scientific Research) and university laboratories.
+Another longer-term R&D path for CSP thermal energy storage is also being explored by AREVA with its French research partners: the CEA (Atomic Energy and Alternative Energies Commission), Hamon D'Hondt company, and three university laboratories and CNRS research centers.

-This diversified technological path guarantees the robustness of our solutions portfolio.
+This diversification of technology solutions is a guarantee of the robustness of our solutions portfolio.